DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 ##5) New genres of publication

 New genres of publication are likely to emerge out of the ongoing digitization of the publishing industry.
-They could even fall outside of what we would normally consider a 'book', like apps, a series of tweets, et cetera.
+They could even fall outside of what we would normally consider a 'book', like short pamphlets, poems, essays, sketches, or - in the world of digital media - apps, a series of tweets, a blog et cetera.
 Or similar to adventure games, we can imagine the use of an interactive approach where the reader is able to control the narrative or to build or customize the publication.
 Examples of such new genres are collected on the blog ??? <!-- For example one can think of platforms used to collect tweets in book form or **tumblogs** in an epub as shown during the Off the Press conference. << This is a meaningless reference for most readers... name the examples by name or leave out Miriam -->

 ## Three levels of electronic publishing